Fundraising Tool Kit and Tips

 Don’t take it personally.
 People are going to say “no,” for many reasons.
 It has nothing to do with how they feel about you or your relationship.
 And no one is going to think any less of you for asking for a donation to an important cause.

 Practice makes perfect.
 It will get easier.
 Start with your close contacts, because they are the most likely to donate and say “YES!”
 Try sending some quick personal messages to your inner circle to build up some momentum.

 Who to ask

 Leave no contact left unasked—friends, family, teachers, hair stylists, personal trainers, dog-walking buddies, knitting club friends.
 Ask everyone!
-Remember, sexual violence impacts one in four women, one in seven men, and one in two transgender people.
+Remember, one in three women, one in six men, and one in two transgender people have experienced sexual violence.
 Chances are people in your network have been affected and will be grateful for an opportunity to help you work toward ending sexual violence and supporting survivors!

 - Parents, siblings

 - Friends you’ve donated to